Supply chain risk management

+Supply chain risks are risks which affect an organization but arise within a supplier organization or otherwise within the supply chain for its goods and services.
-Supply chain risk management (also abbreviated as SCRM) is "the implementation of strategies to manage both everyday and exceptional risks along the supply chain based on continuous risk assessment with the objective of reducing vulnerability and ensuring continuity".

-SCRM applies risk management process tools after consultation with risk management services, either in collaboration with supply chain partners or independently, to deal with risks and uncertainties caused by, or affecting, logistics-related activities, product availability (goods and services) or resources in the supply chain.
+Supply chain risk management (also abbreviated as SCRM) is "the implementation of strategies to manage both everyday and exceptional risks along the supply chain".
+Good practice SCRM is based on "continuous risk assessment with the objective of reducing vulnerability and ensuring continuity", and applies risk management process tools after consultation with risk management services, either in collaboration with supply chain partners or independently, to deal with risks and uncertainties.
+Risks often highlighted in a supply chain context include, logistics-related activities, product availability (goods and services) and the availability of labour and other resources in the supply chain.

-Supply chain exposures
+Supply chain risks and disruptions

-SCRM attempts to reduce supply chain vulnerability via a coordinated, holistic approach ideally involving all supply chain stakeholders, collectively identifying, analysing and addressing potential failure points or modes within or affecting the supply chain.
-Risks to the supply chain range from unpredictable natural events (such as tsunamis and pandemics) to counterfeit products, and reach across quality, security, to resiliency and product integrity.

-Mitigation of supply chain risks can involve logistics, cybersecurity, finance and risk management disciplines, the ultimate goal being to maintain supply chain continuity in the event of scenarios or incidents which otherwise would have interrupted normal business and hence profitability.
-The cost-effectiveness of resilience and other measures is an important factor since, as long as things are running smoothly, they add to the costs of production.
-To reduce interruptions to supply chain management in terms of logistic there are logistics risk management programs which includes Defensive Driver Trainings, Fleet Audits, Cargo Loss Minimization, Road Safety, Warehouse Safety etc.